Hiero II of Syracuse: Connection to the "eureka" story

 According to a story told by Vitruvius, Hiero suspected he was being cheated by the goldsmith to whom he had supplied the gold to make a votive crown for a temple.
 He asked Archimedes to find out if all the gold had been used, as had been agreed.
 Archimedes, on discovering the principle of displacement needed to measure the density of the crown is said to have shouted "eureka, eureka!" while running naked through Syracuse.
-Supposedly, it was while noticing the rise in water level when getting a bath tub that Archimedes realized he could use water-displacement to measure the crown's irregular shape, and in his excitement about the discovery he dashed outside cheering and forgot to dress himself first.
+Supposedly, it was while noticing the rise in water level when getting in a bath tub that Archimedes realized he could use water-displacement to measure the crown's irregular shape, and in his excitement about the discovery he dashed outside cheering and forgot to dress himself first.
 Vitruvius concludes this story by stating that Archimedes' method successfully detected the goldsmith's fraud; the smith had indeed taken some of the gold and substituted silver instead.

 Legacy and honors

 A picture of the prosperity of Syracuse during his rule is given in the sixteenth idyll of Theocritus.
 During the reign of Hieron II, various forms of architectural decoration were introduced in Sicily, which are summarised as ‘Hieronic architecture’.
 Contrary to some assumptions in scholarship, however, there is no evidence that these stylistic innovations were the result of a central programme on Hieron's part to legitimise his rule.

-In the 16th century treatise The Prince (Chapter 6), Machiavelli cites Hiero as an exceptionally virtuous man and a rare example of someone who rose to princely power from previously being a private individual, comparing him to Moses, Cyrus, Theseus, and Romulus.
+In the 16th century treatise The Prince (Chapter 6), Machiavelli cites Hiero as an example of someone who rose to princely power from previously being a private individual, putting him in similar ranks with Moses, Cyrus, Theseus, and Romulus.